Tourism (AMK), Rovaniemi, path studies 60 credits, Autumn 2025-Spring 2026, daily studies at campus

 Having completed this study unit

-• You get familiar with various tasks and duties typical of the tourism and hospitality industry.
+• You know the various tasks and duties typical of the tourism and hospitality industry.

 • You acquire useful tools and passports/licences needed in tourism-related operations and tasks along with practical experience in the field.

-• You become familiar with the operating model and processes of the field work company/organisation.
+• You know the operating model and processes of the field work company/organisation.

 • You are able to work as a member of a work community.